Reactions to the 2021–2022 Russo-Ukrainian crisis: NATO

-NATO became a flash point in the Russo-Ukrainian crisis.
-The Russian government demanded that NATO stop admitting any new members, and strongly opposed the potential accession to NATO of Georgia or Ukraine.
+NATO became a flash point during the crisis, with one of the Russian government's main demands being that NATO stop admitting new members, particularly Georgia and Ukraine.
+Russia also strongly opposed Finland and Sweden's potential accession to NATO, both of which had publicly declared interest in joining after Russian threats of further invading Ukraine.

-As of 2023, Ukraine is not a NATO member, but affirmed its goal of eventually joining NATO.
+As of 2023, Ukraine is not a NATO member but has affirmed its goal of eventually joining NATO.
 Ukraine participates in NATO's Partnership for Peace program, including the annual Sea Breeze and Rapid Trident military exercises.
-NATO repeatedly called upon Russia to respect Ukraine's sovereignty and territorial integrity and has condemned Russia's 2014 annexation of Crimea and the Russia-backed separatists in eastern Donbas, calling for a resolution to the Donbas conflict via the Minsk agreements.
-In December 2021, as Russia continued a military buildup on Ukraine's borders, the NATO Parliamentary Assembly met with Ukrainian leaders to reaffirm the alliance's support for Ukraine, to call upon NATO members to enhance delivery of defensive weapon systems to Ukraine, and to counter Russian disinformation.
+NATO has repeatedly called upon Russia to respect Ukraine's sovereignty and territorial integrity and condemned Russia's annexation of Crimea in 2014.
+In response to the conflict with Russian-backed separatists in eastern Donbas, NATO called for the resolution of the conflict via the Minsk agreements.
+In December 2021, as Russia continued a military buildup on Ukraine's borders, the NATO Parliamentary Assembly met with Ukrainian leaders.
+In the meeting, NATO representatives reaffirmed the alliance's support for Ukraine, called upon NATO members to increase the delivery of defensive weapon systems to Ukraine, and supported efforts to counter Russian disinformation.
 NATO indicated it would not defend Ukraine if Russia attacked it.

-Talks in January 2022 between the U.S. and Russia impassed over Russia's demand.
-The lead Russian negotiator, Deputy Foreign Minister Sergei Ryabkov, said that it was "absolutely mandatory" that Ukraine "never, never, ever" join NATO.
+Talks in January 2022 between the U.S. and Russia were at an impasse over Russia's demand that Ukraine be barred from joining NATO, with the lead Russian negotiator, Deputy Foreign Minister Sergei Ryabkov, saying that it was "absolutely mandatory" that Ukraine "never, never, ever" join NATO.
 By contrast NATO and the U.S. have affirmed NATO's "open door" policy, maintaining that countries should freely choose whether to join NATO or not.
 NATO Secretary General Jens Stoltenberg said that: "No one else has the right to try to veto or interfere in that process.
 And this is about fundamental principles for European security.
 It's about the right for every nation to choose their own path."